-Next to Alumni Plaza you will find Jabs Hall, one of MSU's newer academic buildings.
+To the northeast of Spirit is MSU's newest addition, Jabs Hall.
 It is the home to the Jake Jabs College of Business and Entrepreneurship, one of the fastest-growing colleges at the university.
 The college is accredited by the Association to Advance Collegiate Schools of Business.
 Only 5% of elite business programs worldwide have achieved this accreditation.
-Feel free to explore the inside of Jabs Hall while located at this stop.

-Business courses are held in this new, LEED Gold certified, collaborative learning space.
+Business courses are held in this brand new, LEED Gold certified, collaborative learning space.
 Featuring 2 fireplaces, local food options, and daylight views in more than 90% of regularly occupied spaces, Jabs Hall was designed to inspire collaboration and innovation, all while operating efficiently to save energy.

+If you have a moment and the building is open, step inside of Jabs Hall to check out the fireplace and lounge area on the first floor.
 This is one of many gathering spaces in the building, where students from all over campus interact with professors and each other.
 Student organizations, such as the LaunchCats entrepreneurship club, help real businesses in the Bozeman area grow, as well as give students the tools they need to create their own start-ups.